ber532k/mkpdf/README.md

   -d  --debug           Print latexmk's output
   -f  --fresh           Remove auxiliary files before running
                         latexmk
-  -o  --output          Specify the name for the pdf output -p  --preview         Open pdf once generated
+  -o  --output          Specify a name for the output file -p  --preview         Open pdf once generated
   -t  --template        Specify a template to use with pandoc -h  --help            Print this help and exit